If you are in a hurry and want to find out which is the Best Coffee Grinder for French Press, I recommend the Fellow Ode.

 Curious about this grinder?
 Read our full Baratza Virtuoso Plus review for more details.

 Baratza Encore: Best entry-level electric coffee grinder

-On of our favorites for French Press is the best entry-level burr coffee grinder we know.
+One of our favorites for French Press is the best entry-level burr coffee grinder we know.
 The Baratza Encore is known for its reliability, consistency, and ease of use.
 It’s, hands down, the best option considering almost all the variables we listed, except for its price.

 - The Baratza Encore is an entry-level burr grinder, but it works like a pro.
-Most users describe it as a workhorse, capable of dealing with daily use.
+Most users describe it as a workhorse capable of dealing with daily use.
 Its stainless steel burrs deliver consistent and uniform grinding every time.
 It’s especially suitable for medium to coarse grinding.
 I love this feature because it has the optimal range of grind sizes for the French Press and Pour-Overs.
-Although some claim that it’s a weak performer for the finest grinds, it still can produce coffee for a decent Espresso.
+Although some claim it’s a weak performer for the finest grinds, it can still produce coffee for a decent Espresso.

 - Reputable technical and customer service from Baratza.